 7.)
 Support Yourself in the Process

-In order to maintain your own strength while helping a loved one, you should:
+To maintain your own strength while helping a loved one, you should:

 - Develop your own support system